copperdogma/cursor-project-bootstrapper/scratchpad.md

   - [ ] Clear MVP definition
   - [ ] Prioritized feature list
   - [ ] User stories for core flows
-  - [ ] Any non-requirements details in the "Non-Requirements Detail" section at the bottom
+  - [ ] Any non-requirements details or outstanding questions in the "Non-Requirements Detail" section at the bottom

 **Project Type Selection**
 - [ ] Determine appropriate project type: